These cookies are required to enable core site functionality.

-Frankfurt is a cosmopolitan city, a financial center and an economic metropolis.
+Frankfurt, also known as Mainhattan, is a city in Germany.
+It is the fifth-largest city in the country, and home to many financial institutions.
 In this city you can find history, art, tradition as well as a multicultural society.
 At the same time, Frankfurt is one of the most underestimated cities when it comes to quality of life and variety.
 As the only German city, Frankfurt is one of the Alpha cities.
 That Frankfurt is a banking city has tradition.
-About 250 years ago one of the biggest banks ever was founded here, the Rothschild Bank.
+Around 250 years ago, the Rothschild Bank – one of the biggest banks ever – was founded here.

-Frankfurt is visually characterized by its skyline that is why it is also called “Mainhattan”.
-The most beautiful overview of the city can be enjoyed from the Main Tower.
+Frankfurt is known for its skyline, which is why it’s often called “Mainhattan.”
+The best view of the city can be enjoyed from the Main Tower.
 The most skyscrapers in Germany are located here 14 of 15 nationwide.

 More than just banks

 The Main River shapes the entire cityscape.
 If you cross it at some points over the numerous bridges, you come to the so-called south bank, meeting place for young people and students.
 In addition to cheap street food, you will find meadows that invite you to linger.
-The south bank is also called Museumsufer because of its numerous museums and galleries.
+The south bank of the river is also called Museumsufer because of the numerous museums and galleries located there.

 The Libertine Lindenberg is a special hotel in Sachsenhausen.
-It is oriented to the German singer Udo Lindenberg, who has lived in the hotel for more than 20 years.
+The hotel is oriented towards the German singer Udo Lindenberg, who has lived there for more than 20 years.
 So it offers guests the possibility to check in and live there for a longer period of time besides a normal overnight stay.

 Of course, Frankfurt has a lot to offer in terms of sightseeing.
 It would lead too far to list them all here.
-Most of them can be found on the Internet, where you can find the most important and interesting information.
+You can find most of them on the Internet, where you can find the most important and interesting information.
 We want to name here, the most important for us.
 Everyone who visits Frankfurt or decides to live there will gradually find the ones that fascinate him/her.

 The old town around the Römer

-In the smallest part of the city you can find numerous cafes and restaurants.
-Through the reconstruction of the east line on the Römerberg typical representatives of the half-timbered architecture were rebuilt, this characterizes the neighborhood and is unique.
-In addition, you should visit the Saalgasse.
-There was built a whole street with houses modeled on the 80s architecture.
+The smallest part of the city is full of cafes and restaurants.
+Through the reconstruction of the east line on the Römerberg, typical representatives of half-timbered architecture were rebuilt, which characterizes the neighborhood and makes it unique.
+You should also visit Saalgasse.
+A whole street was built there with houses modeled after 80s architecture.
 Each house was designed by a different architect.
-In addition, there are numerous museums here, which have something to offer for almost every taste.
+In addition, there are numerous museums here that have something to offer for almost every taste.

 The Goethe House